carloniluca91/spring-kafka-streaming/README.md

 # Spring Kafka Streaming

-Spring Boot-based project for ingesting data on a Hadoop environment

-The project consists of a Web Service that defines an API with one `POST` method for each datasource to be ingested.
-Input data are serialized in `json` format and written on some `Kafka` topics.

-For every ingested message, a logging record is written in `Impala`
+Spring Boot application for receiving batches of data in `xml` or `json` format from various sources, convert them as `.avro` records and publish them on some `Kafka` topics

+The project consist on following modules

+* `application` which contains Spring application
+* `data-model` which contains data models for each source